-Researchers coat spinal polymer implants with bioactive film to improve bonding with boneFebruary 19th, 2013 in Medical research /
+Researchers coat spinal polymer implants with bioactive film to improve bonding with boneFebruary 19, 2013 in Medicine & Health / Medical research

 Researchers from North Carolina State University have for the first time successfully coated polymer implants with a bioactive film.
 The discovery should improve the success rate of such implants – which are often used in spinal surgeries.